Q&A: What does a deal between TikTok and Oracle mean?

 Oracle is known for providing enterprise software including cloud computing services.
 So it could provide cloud services such as storing TikTok’s data in the U.S., or computing services for the app.

-“Oracle could be a technology partner, but a sale or divestiture of the US operations for TikTok remains the focus,” Wedbush Securities analysts Daniel Ives, Strecker Backe and Ahmad Khalil said in an analyst note.
+“Oracle could be a technology partner, but a sale or divestiture of the US operations for TikTok remains the focus,” Wedbush Securities analysts said in an analyst note.

-Q: Will the Trump administration go for the arrangement, based on what we know so far?

 CFIUS earlier greenlighted Chinese PC maker Lenovo's purchase of IBM’s computer server business in 2014, after concluding the deal did not pose significant security risks.
 It also cleared SoftBank’s acquisition of Sprint in 2013, but only after SoftBank agreed not to use Huawei Technologies and ZTE equipment in the U.S.